pedohorse/lifeblood/docs/source/nodes/core/delete_attrib.rst

 ==========

 delete
-    name of the attribute to delete
+    Name of the attribute to delete

-    this does not currently support patterns, only exact names
+    This does not currently support patterns, only exact names

-    if attribute does not exist - nothing will be done
+    If attribute does not exist - nothing is be done

 Attributes Set
 ==============